MenghuaZheng/llm_inference_engine_benchmark/README.md

 `-m` The model path.

-more parameters and detail can be learned from: [llama.cpp](https://github.com/ggerganov/llama.cpp) and [llama.cpp-server](https://github.com/ggerganov/llama.cpp/tree/master/examples/server).
+more parameters and detail can be learned from: [llama.cpp](https://github.com/ggerganov/llama.cpp) and [llama.cpp-server](https://github.com/ggerganov/llama.cpp/tree/master/examples/server) and other [literature](https://discuss.linuxcontainers.org/t/ai-tutorial-llama-cpp-and-ollama-servers-plugins-for-vs-code-vs-codium-and-intellij/19744).

 - In the `llm_inference_engine_benchmark` directory, run the test code for llama.cpp.